Tiberius Constantinus (540 - 582 AD)

 In Roman Italy the future began to look brighter after a number of lombard kings had been assassinated in successive years.
 Tiberius hoping to take advantage of the political strife and the chaos of the absence of a Lombard king decided to invade Lombard territory and commit troops to the campaign.
 Under the command of Baduarius, son in law to Justin II, the army was soundly defeated with Baduarius also falling in the battle.
 The situation in the east was faring no better after the Persians invaded Armenia and captured the cities of Sebastea and Miletene.
 Although the Persians were eventually forced to retreat they returned the following year and defeated the Byzantine army.
 Maurice Count of the Excubitors was sent against the Persians with the remnants of the defeated Byzantine army and reinforcements.
 In 578 AD the Persians broke the truce between the two great empires and invaded Byzantine Mesopotamia.
 Maurice in turn invaded Persian territory and captured the cities of Aphumon and Singara.
 Further drains on the Imperial treasury were caused by Tiberius bribing the Lombard Dukes to not appoint a king.

-In 578 AD Tiberius Constantine became sole ruler after the death of Justin II, literally he hadn?t been the sole Emperor but in fact he was.
-After Justins mental breakdown Tiberius took control of the government and basically ruled in his name.
+In 578 AD Tiberius Constantine became sole ruler after the death of Justin II.
+After Justin's mental breakdown Tiberius took control of the government and basically ruled in his name.
 Tiberius to further his popularity remitted 25% of the taxes throughout the empire for the next 4 years.
 Sophia the widow of the late Justin II tried to force Tiberius to divorce his wife in favor of her, as his popularity grew he was able to avoid the marriage and consequently Sophia disappears in history.

 After the Eastern frontier was secured by Maurices victories Tiberius was able to reinforce his Western dominions once more and also turn his attention to the Lombards.
 But as usual in the history of the Byzantine empire it had to fight on two fronts.
 The Persians began to raid occasionally and in 580 AD the Avars on the Danube invaded and demanded the important city of Sirmium to be ceded to them at once.
 Tiberius refused this request but eventually gave into the Avars demands after the Slavs invaded the Balkans and the Persian king Hormizd II refused to a peace treaty.